Step 8 - Using PGD CLI v5.6

 Show the groups in the cluster

-Finally, the group list command for PGD CLI shows which groups are configured, and more:
+Finally, the show-groups command for PGD CLI shows which groups are configured, and more:

 Output